sharil12/3.11-assignment-sharil/README.md

-# ECS Fargate simple creation
+# ECS Fargate simple creation readme

 ### What is ECS?